 The MCOs testified that the Joinder would further increase ProMedica's bargaining leverage, thereby leading to even higher rates.
-For example, an representative testified that camera; PX01919 at 014 (Dep. at 51), in camera.
+For example, and representative testified that

+Tr.
+1524-25, in camera; PX01919 at

+014 (Dep. at 51), in camera.
 Aetna's witness testified that the Joinder has made the prospect of walking away from ProMedica substantially less attractive; post-Joinder, if Aetna failed to reach an agreement with ProMedica, it would face the loss of not only ProMedica's three legacy hospitals, but also the loss of St. Luke's, which would leave Aetna without coverage in southwestern Lucas County.
-IDF 570.
-Radzialowski, Tr.
+IDF 570, Radzialowski, Tr.
 664, 712-13, in camera; PX01917 at 020, 023 (Radzialowski, Dep. at 75-76, 86), in camera.
 A Humana representative testified that the Joinder increased ProMedica's "ability to leverage us [Humana] for rates for all of their hospitals and St. Luke's now as well."
 IDF 573, McGinty, Tr.
-1209; PX02073 at 004 (¶ 15) (McGinty, Decl.), in camera.
-Similarly, witness testified that "ProMedica would find its the bargaining power greater after the acquisition than before,"
+1209; PX02073 at 004 (¶ 15)